 In the spring of 2025, AHA! received ARPA funding from the City through the New Bedford Economic Development Council, to expand our downtown services beyond the popular AHA!
 Nights on the second Thursdays of every month.

-As part of this project, AHA! has been asked to lead the planning process to understand if these efforts should -or could- continue beyond the end of the grant funding in November 2026.
+As part of this project, AHA!
+New Bedford was also asked to engage the community to understand their aspirations and priorities for a thriving downtown and to be part of a planning process to determine if these efforts and more should -or could- continue beyond the end of the grant funding in November 2026.

 Start (1)